MiConnell/flexit-technical-interview-clone/flexlake/architecture.md

 ### A high-level architecture would be something like:

 - a new customer signs up for an account
-- they provide credentials to their source system, preferrably a new user which only exists to read data
+- they provide credentials to their source system, preferably a new user which only exists to read data
 - we create a database for them in snowflake and provide a reader account via terraform
 - data is ingested as a straight copy through either:
   - [confluent kafka](https://www.confluent.io/) for realtime/streaming data